There is a lot to consider when it comes to thinking about your home.

 1. Frequent Repair Costs

-It is normal for a heater to eventually need a part replacement or a little TLC once a year to make sure everything is running smoothly, but a well-maintained heating system should work without much fixing along the way.
+It is normal for a heating system to eventually need a part replacement or a little attention once a year to make sure everything is running smoothly, but a well-maintained heater should work without much repairing along the way.
 A few indicators that your system may be in need of replacing are below:

 - needing several visits during the same heating season;